Moduli of ADHM Sheaves and Local Donaldson-Thomas Theory: Introduction

 Next, suppose $X$ is a smooth projective curve of genus $g$ over $\IC$.
-Our next result establishes equivariant virtual smoothness of the moduli space of ADHM sheaves with respect to a natural class of algebraic torus actions.
 In this case the Hilbert polynomial of an ADHM sheaf $\CE$ is determined by the rank $r\in \IZ,\ r \geq 1$ and the degree $e\in \IZ$.
 We will denote by $\mfm_{ADHM}(\CX,r,e)$ the moduli space of stable ADHM sheaves on $X$ with fixed $(r,e)$.
+Our first result establishes equivariant virtual smoothness of the moduli space of ADHM sheaves with respect to algebraic torus actions preserving the polarization $[{\mathfrak L}]$ obtained from the GIT construction. \begin{theo} Suppose $X$ is a smooth projective curve over $\IC$ and suppose there exists a torus action ${\bf T}\times \mfm_{ADHM}(\CX,r,e) \to \mfm_{ADHM}(\CX,r,e)$ such that the polarization $[{\mathfrak L}]$ is {\bf T}-equivariant.
+Then the moduli space $\mfm_{ADHM}(\CX,r,e)$ has a ${\bf T}$-equivariant perfect tangent-obstruction theory. \end{theo}